 Candidate fields can be accepted as placed, deleted, or converted to other field types by the user.

 Field detection is automatic when a document is sent to the Authoring environment.
-This includes the process for creating a Template, a Widget, or during an individual Send event.
+This includes the process for creating a Template, a web form, or during an individual Send event.

 ○ If candidate fields are identified, an icon is displayed at the top left of the Authoring window with a descriptive text bubble instruction the user to click the icon to place the suggested fields.